QryptInc/qrypt-security-quickstarts-cpp/demo/README.md

 cmp /workspace/files/tux.bmp aes_decrypted_tux.bmp
 cmp /workspace/files/sample.txt otp_decrypted_sample.bin
 ```
+The decrypted files should be identical to the original ones.

 ## Bonus - gtest
 This is not related to this demo, but it's worth mentioning that you could run gtest in either Alice's or Bob's container easily.